nategood/commando/README.md

  - Commando implements ArrayAccess so it acts much like an array when you want to retrieve values for it
  - For "anonymous" (i.e. not a named flag) arguments, we access them based on their numeric index
- - We can access option values in an array via a flags name OR it's alias
+ - We can access option values in an array via a flags name OR its alias
  - We can use closures to perform validation and map operations right as part of our option definition

 ## Baked in Help